marqh/ncContainers/source/netcdf3.rst

 The variable name of a container variable name is a convenient string to use for disambiguation of variable names in netCDF3 files.
 The containing variable's name may be prepended to the contained variable's name, linked by a triple underscore `___`.

+Dimension Names
+''''''''''''''

+Similarly, the variable name of a container variable name is a convenient string to use for disambiguation of dimension names in netCDF3 files.
+The containing variable's name may be prepended to the contained dimension's name, linked by a triple underscore `___`.

 Degeneracy
 ----------